pgautoupgrade/docker-pgautoupgrade/README.md

 ## Testing the container image

-The script `test.sh` will create an initial Redash database using PostgreSQL 9.5, then start Redash using the above "automatic updating" PostgreSQL container.

-The script should output a success message at the end, and will leave a new Redash installation running at http://localhost:5000

-You can shut down these running Redash containers using:
+To run the tests, use:

 ```
-$ test.sh down
+$ test.sh
 ```

+The test script creates an initial PostgreSQL database for Redash using an older PG version, then starts Redash using the above "automatic updating" PostgreSQL container to update the database to the latest PostgreSQL version.

+It then checks that the database files were indeed updated to the newest PostgreSQL release, and output an obvious SUCCESS/FAILURE message for that loop.

+The test runs in a loop, testing (in sequence) PostgreSQL versions 9.5, 9.6, 10.x, 11.x, 12.x, 13.x, and 14.x.